LaunchCodeEducation/intro-to-programming-csharp/src/chapters/how-programs-work/hello-world.rst

 #. **File panel and menus**: Allows you to add extensions, update settings, and
    add, open, or delete files.
 #. **Editor panel**: Your code goes here.
 Click on a file to open it in the
    editor.
-For most new projects, an ``index`` file will be created and opened by default.
+For most new projects, an ``main`` file will be created and opened by default.
 #. **Console panel**: Any output produced by your code will appear in this
    panel.
 The console also displays error messages, test results, and other